OscarMC28/OscarMC28/README.md

 - 👋 Hi, I’m Oscar Mendoza
-- 👀 I’m a data analyst.
+- 👀 I’m a data analyst skilled with Excel, Python, Rstudio, SQL and Java.
-- 🌱 I’m currently learning Python and R.
-- 💞️ I’m looking to collaborate on real-world projects.
+- 💞️ I’m looking to collaborate on real-world projects and gain experience in this field.
-- 📫 How to reach me ...
+- 📫 oscar.mendoza28@outlook.com

 <!---
 OscarMC28/OscarMC28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.